ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/usage.md

 ::: tab javascript

-To perform cryptographic functions with the Ark JavaScript Crypto library, you must first require it:
+To perform cryptographic functions with the ARK JavaScript Crypto library, you must first require it:

 ```js
 const { crypto } = require("@arkecosystem/crypto");